 \subsection{Lensing beyond the Dyer-Roeder approximation}

 This last subsection is dedicated to some lensing effects which are present in a SC model, but not taken into account by the DR approximation.
-In order to compare the focusing properties of a given spacetime with those of FL model, it is convenient to introduce the amplification (or magnification) matrix
+In order to compare the focussing properties of a given space-time with those of FL model, it is convenient to introduce the amplification (or magnification) matrix

-This matrix describes the geometrical transformations of an image (magnification, deformation, rotation) which add to the global FL focusing effect.
+This matrix describes the geometrical transformations of an image (magnification, deformation, rotation) which add to the global FL focussing effect.
 For instance, the relative magnification~$\mu$, defined as the ratio between observed angular size of an object, and the one that would be observed in a FL universe, is related to $\amplification$ via\footnote{Note by the way that the usual names ``amplification'' or ``magnification'' matrix for $\amplification$ are particularly misleading, and would be much more adapted to $\amplification^{-1}$.}

 In general, as any $2\times 2$ matrix, $\amplification$ can be decomposed as the product between an SO(2) matrix, encoding the image rotation; and a symmetric matrix, encoding its distortion:

 where